ircv3/ircv3-specifications/extensions/account-notify-3.1.md

  4. When the client receives an ACCOUNT message, update the accountname for the client in question in your accountname cache.

+## Errata

+A previous version of this specification advised making a WHO request following a netsplit.
+This advice was deemed unnecessary and was removed.
+See [issue #134](https://github.com/ircv3/ircv3-specifications/issues/146) for more information, including rationale for this clarification.